HaseebMurtaza/ReactJs_project/README.md

 # Hello React

-# Parcel is a bundler which gives us these amazing things for us
+# Parcel is a bundler which gives us these amazing things to us

 - Dev Build
 - Local Server